When is Strictly Come Dancing 2018 on TV? Celebrities, judges and everything we know about series 16

 When is Strictly Come Dancing 2018 on TV?

-The next episode of Strictly Come Dancing airs on Saturday 6th October at 6.30pm on BBC1.
+The Strictly Come Dancing Movie Week results show airs on BBC1 on Sunday 7th October at 7.45pm

 - Strictly Come Dancing 2018: ALL the celebrity rumours